 Executive Director

-In his professional role as Executive Director of the Council, Ted Hartwell serves as the public spokesperson and engages with key stakeholders at the local, state, and national level on all issues related to problem gambling.
-As a person in long term recovery from a gambling problem, Ted is committed to spreading awareness of problem gambling to the people of Nevada.
+Ted has worked with the Nevada Council on Problem Gambling since 2011—first as a volunteer, then as a consultant, and finally as its Executive Director from 2023 to 2025.
+In his current role as Director of Storytelling and Development, he serves as the Council’s public spokesperson and engages with key stakeholders at the local, state, and national levels on all issues related to problem gambling.
+As a person in long-term recovery from a gambling problem, Ted is committed to spreading awareness of problem gambling to the people of Nevada through personal storytelling and by helping others find their own voices to help carry the message to those who may be experiencing gambling-related harm.

 Ted oversees community engagement and project development activities to support successful implementation of problem gambling awareness and prevention programs throughout Nevada.

-In 2013, Ted was appointed by Governor Brian Sandoval to serve on the Nevada State Advisory Committee on Problem Gambling, where he currently continues to serve.
+In 2013, Ted was appointed by Governor Brian Sandoval to serve on the Nevada State Advisory Committee on Problem Gambling, where he continues to serve.
 In 2014 he received the prestigious Shannon L. Bybee Award for Advocacy, presented by the Nevada Council on Problem Gambling for his many volunteer efforts with the Council, the Problem Gambling Center and Lanie’s Hope.
+In 2021, he was elected to the Board of Directors for the National Council on Problem Gambling and served in that role until 2024.
+Prior to becoming the Council’s Executive Director in 2023, Ted served on the faculty of the Desert Research Institute of the Nevada System of Higher Education for 32 years and maintains an Emeritus Scholar position with that institution.

 Operations Manager